osamanazar47/alx-higher_level_programming/0x06-python-classes/README.md

 1-square.py: a file that contains a class with a private instance attribute size

 2-square.py: a file that contains a class Square that defines a square by: (based on 1-square.py)

+3-square.py: a file that contains a class Square that defines a square by: (based on 2-square.py) and with a new public method (area)